Oral Contraceptive Pills

 Insurance Coverage and Financing of Oral Contraceptives

 While OCP have been available since the mid 1960’s, they were not always covered by insurance plans in the same way as other prescriptions drugs.
 In the early 1990’s this became the focus of legislative action, first at the state and then the federal level.
 State legislatures began passing “contraceptive equity” laws which typically required that plans offering prescription drug coverage also cover contraceptives on the same terms as other prescriptions.
 Some state laws went further to require that plans cover all FDA-approved contraceptives.
-However, these state laws only applied to plans that were regulated by the state but not self-funded or self-insured plans, which cover most workers with employer-sponsored insurance and are federally regulated through ERISA.11 Minimum coverage standards for employer sponsored plans were established in 2000, when a federal ruling from the Employment Equal Opportunity Commission found it unlawful under the Civil Rights Act for plans to deny coverage for contraceptives if they covered other preventive prescription drugs and services.12 By 2010, 28 states required insurers that cover prescription drugs to provide coverage for the full range of FDA-approved contraceptives.13 These requirements, however, did not address cost sharing, and a 2010 study found that women had to pay 53% of cost of OCP under their private insurance plan.14
+However, these state laws only applied to plans that were regulated by the state, but not self-funded or self-insured plans, which cover most workers with employer-sponsored insurance and are federally regulated through ERISA.11 Furthermore, these laws did not address cost sharing, and one study found that between 1996 and 2006, women paid 56% of the cost of OCP under their private insurance plan.12 Minimum coverage standards for employer-sponsored plans were established in 2000, when a federal ruling from the Employment Equal Opportunity Commission found it unlawful under the Civil Rights Act for plans to deny coverage for contraceptives if they covered other preventive prescription drugs and services.13 By 2010, 28 states required insurers that cover prescription drugs to provide coverage for the full range of FDA-approved contraceptives.14

 Private Insurance and the ACA

-In 2010, the Affordable Care Act (ACA) took state laws further by requiring most private plans (including self-funded, small and large group, and individual plans) to cover a wide range of recommended preventive services, without cost to policy holders.
-In 2011, HRSA, following recommendations issued by the Institute of Medicine, added that all FDA-approved contraceptive methods and patient counseling for women with reproductive capacity, as prescribed by a health care provider be included as a preventive service.15
+In 2010, the Affordable Care Act (ACA) took state laws further by requiring most private plans (including self-funded, small and large group, and individual plans) to cover a wide range of recommended preventive services, without cost to policyholders.
+In 2011, Health Resources and Services Administration (HRSA), following recommendations issued by the Institute of Medicine, added that all FDA-approved contraceptive methods and patient counseling for women with reproductive capacity, as prescribed by a health care provider, be included as a preventive service.15

-The policy requires that most private health insurance plans cover at least one form of each of the 18 FDA-approved contraceptive methods for women as prescribed without cost sharing.16 This means that plans must cover at least one of each of the three different types of oral contraceptives – the combined pill, the progestin-only pill and the continuous use pill – though it is up to an insurer’s discretion using reasonable medical management practices whether to cover a brand name or generic contraceptive if both are available.17 Insurers are required to cover other contraceptives if medically necessary, and must provide a process for policyholders to request coverage of a contraceptive that is not already covered without cost sharing by the plan.
-Insurers may also require step therapy and prior authorization before covering a different pill.18
+The policy requires that most private health insurance plans cover at least one form of each of the 18 FDA-approved contraceptive methods for women as prescribed without cost sharing.16 This means that plans must cover at least one of each of the three different types of oral contraceptives – the combined pill, the progestin-only pill and the continuous use pill – though it is up to an insurer’s discretion using reasonable medical management practices whether to cover a brand name or generic contraceptive if both are available.17 Insurers are required to cover other contraceptives if medically necessary and must provide a process for policyholders to request coverage of a contraceptive that is not already covered without cost sharing by the plan.

-Since the passage of the ACA, some states have looked to strengthen its contraceptive coverage requirement.
-For example, in 2014 California passed the Contraceptive Coverage Equity Act of 2014 which extends the ACA’s coverage policy beyond private plan beneficiaries to all Medicaid managed care enrollees, regardless of whether they qualify as a result of the ACA expansion or through traditional pathways.
+Since the passage of the ACA, some states have strengthened their contraceptive coverage requirements.
+For example, in 2014, California passed the Contraceptive Coverage Equity Act of 2014 which extends the ACA’s coverage policy beyond private plan beneficiaries to all Medicaid managed care enrollees, regardless of whether they qualify as a result of the ACA expansion or through traditional pathways.
+MA, NV, and VT have since enacted similar laws.

 Expanding Access to Contraception

-In recent years there has been public debate and emerging state policy action to expand the availability of daily oral contraceptive pills through different mechanisms.
+In recent years, there has been public debate and emerging state policy action to mitigate some of these access barriers by expanding the availability of daily oral contraceptive pills through different mechanisms.
 Approaches that are being considered include: making OCP available over-the-counter without a prescription; expanding the ability of pharmacists to furnish OCP without the need for a clinical visit; extending the supply amount that is dispensed at one time; and using mail-based online services or smartphone applications.

 Over the Counter (OTC)

-In 2011, one third of women at risk for unintended pregnancy who tried to obtain a prescription for contraception reported experiencing difficulty.21 Research suggests that OTC access would increase the use of contraception and facilitate continuity of use.22 It could also allow women to save time spent on travel, at doctor’s office, and off work.
-The American Academy of Family Physicians and the American Congress of Obstetricians and Gynecologists have endorsed the concept of making some oral contraceptives available OTC and the issue has garnered public support.
-In a national survey, 62% of women reported that they supported OTC access of OCP, and 37% said they would be likely to use it.23
+Research suggests that OTC access would increase the use of contraception and facilitate continuity of use.28 It could also allow women to save time spent on travel, at a doctor’s office, and off work.
+Leading medical groups including the American Medical Association, American Academy of Family Physicians, and the American College of Obstetricians and Gynecologists have endorsed the principle of making some oral contraceptives available OTC, and the issue has garnered broad public support.
+In a national survey, 74% of women reported that they supported OTC access of OCP.29

-Research shows that OTC oral contraception generally meets these requirements,25 and women can effectively use checklists to identify contraindications.26 One study found 96% of cases demonstrated agreement between women’s assessment of contraindications using the checklist and a clinician’s independent evaluation.27 Progestin-only pills have fewer and more rare contraindications than the combined pills, possibly making them the first candidate for OTC coverage.
-Currently, Plan B emergency contraception and its generic equivalents, which contain a higher dose of progestin only (found in OCP), is available OTC.28
+Research shows that OTC oral contraception generally meets these requirements,31 and women can effectively use checklists to identify contraindications.32 One study found 96% of cases demonstrated agreement between women’s assessment of contraindications using the checklist and a clinician’s independent evaluation.33 Currently, Plan B emergency contraception and its generic equivalents, which contain a higher dose of progestin only (found in OCP), is available OTC.34 In December 2016, HRA Pharma and Ibis Reproductive Health announced that they were in partnership to submit an application to make a progestin-only pill available for OTC use in the U.S. The progestin-only pills have fewer and rarer contraindications than combined pills, making them a better candidate for FDA approval for OTC use.

 The ACA currently requires no-cost coverage for contraceptives, but only when the method is prescribed.
-Legislation at the federal or state level, or administrative changes to the ACA’s preventive services policy would be needed to define coverage to include non-prescribed contraceptives, and members of Congress have introduced legislation addressing this issue.29 At the state level, Maryland became the first state to enact such a law, effective January 2018, requiring insurers to cover OTC contraceptives without a prescription with the same cost-sharing rules that apply to prescription contraceptives.
+Legislation at the federal or state level, or administrative changes to the ACA’s preventive services policy would be needed to define coverage to include non-prescribed contraceptives.
+At the state level, Maryland became the first state to enact such a law, effective January 2018, requiring insurers to cover OTC contraceptives without a prescription with the same cost-sharing rules that apply to prescription contraceptives.
+IL, NM, NY, OR, and WA have passed similar laws since then.

 Another approach to facilitate access to oral contraceptives involves increasing the dispensing period of contraceptives to 12 months per prescription.
-Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.34 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.35 Women who receive a one year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.36 In 2015, Oregon passed a law requiring insurers to pay for a three-month supply of contraceptives when first prescribed, followed by a 12 month supply of contraceptives.37 Laws requiring coverage for 12 months of oral contraceptives have also been enacted in California, Hawaii, Illinois, D.C. , and Vermont.38
+Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.39 In fact, 70% of women receive a supply of 3 months or less, while only 15% receive a supply for more than 6 months.40 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.41 Women who receive a one-year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.42

 Online Services and Smartphone Applications

-A new intermediary market has emerged between health care providers and the patient that may decrease barriers to obtaining the pill.
-Certain online services and web applications offer options for patients to speak with providers by video, get prescriptions and order birth control pills through mail delivery.
-However, full cost-coverage is not consistent between companies.
-One app, Nurx, partners with physicians, pharmacies and health insurers to ship OCP free of charge for women with insurance, or for a fee for women without insurance.
-Other services, such as Maven and Planned Parenthood’s application, require individuals to have a video consultation with a physician before receiving the prescription.
-The cost varies based on the app, and often are a flat fee per consultation.
+A new intermediary telemedicine market has emerged between health care providers and the patient that may decrease barriers to obtaining the pill, particularly for women living in contraceptive deserts.
+A growing number of online services and smartphone applications offer options for patients to speak with providers by video or chat, get prescriptions, and order birth control pills through mail delivery.
+These services work by collaborating with physicians, pharmacies, and sometimes health insurers to prescribe and ship OCP to the patient’s home or a local pharmacy.

-Oral contraceptives are the most commonly used form of prescription contraception in the U.S. As a result of the ACA, women with private insurance and Medicaid receive no-cost coverage for OCPs.
-Nationally there has been some discussion of making OCP available over-the-counter, but this has not been approved by the FDA.
-Some states are now considering policies to further enhance access, particularly through pharmacies and insurance coverage for longer lasting supplies.
+Oral contraceptives are the most commonly used form of prescription contraception in the U.S. Most women with private insurance or Medicaid can receive no-cost coverage for OCPs.
+There has been interest and action to make OCP available over-the-counter nationally, but this has not yet been approved by the FDA, although a progestin-only pill is under FDA review for OTC provision.
+Several states have enacted policies to broaden OCP access, particularly through pharmacies and insurance coverage for longer lasting supplies, and many more states are considering them.
+The use of telemedicine to expand OCP access continues to evolve, with many women now able to obtain OCP using smartphone and web-based services.

 The ruling in Eisenstadt v Baird established that the Massachusetts law barring unmarried individuals from contraception while giving married couples that right was a violation of the Equal Protection Clause of the Fourteenth Amendment.